-11. The allegations set forth in the foregoing paragraphs 1 through 10 are hereby realleged and incorporated herein by reference.

-12. In violation of 35 U.S.C. § 271(a), ZTE has directly infringed and continues to directly infringe, both literally and under the doctrine of equivalents, the '121 Patent by making, using, offering for sale, selling, and importing products (the "Accused Instrumentalities") and by performing methods that practice the subject matter claimed in one or more claims of the '121 Patent, including but not limited to claim 1, in the United States, including within this Judicial District, without the authority of MI.
-For example, ZTE has directly infringed the '121 Patent by selling products that contain a multicore processor that utilizes a probe filtering unit to reduce probe traffic in a computer system.
-The Accused Instrumentalities include, but are not limited to the ZTE Velox.

-13. ZTE has had actual knowledge of the '121 Patent and its infringement of that patent since at least the date of service of this Complaint.
+- 11. The allegations set forth in the foregoing paragraphs 1 through 10 are hereby realleged and incorporated herein by reference. - 12.
+In violation of 35 U.S.C. § 271(a), Defendants have directly infringed and continue to directly infringe, both literally and under the doctrine of equivalents, the '121 Patent by making, using, offering for sale, selling, and importing products (the "Accused Instrumentalities") and by performing methods that practice the subject matter claimed in one or more claims of the '121 Patent, including but not limited to claim 1, in the United States, including within this Judicial District, without the authority of MI.
+For example, Defendants have directly infringed the '121 Patent by selling products that contain a multicore processor that utilizes a probe filtering unit to reduce probe traffic in a computer system.
+The Accused Instrumentalities include, but are not limited to the Hisense Sero 7 Pro. - 13.
+Defendants have had actual knowledge of the '121 Patent and their infringement of that patent since at least the date of service of this Complaint.